andrewheiss/closing-backdoors-dags/README.md

 mean(y[x == 1 & z == 1]) * mean(z == 1) + mean(y[x == 1 & z == 0]) * mean(z == 0)
 ```

-There are fancy algorithms that can determine the exact adjustmnet
+There are fancy algorithms that can determine the exact adjustment
 formula for a given DAG, and the **causaleffect** package lets you use
 these algorithms in R. Here’s the *do*-calculus version of our math camp
 example.
 Unfortunately we have to rewrite the DAG with a different